Despite the endless middle schoolness of keeping favourites, for ten years now I have kept a list of films on a yellow scrap of paper by my desk.

 A heist with added dimension.
 2010s blockbuster filmmaking’s cleverest film.

 Cinema’s finest romance.
 Not much duty in films these days.

 A Clockwork Orange

 Unforgettable in every way.
 One can see why these films create obsessives.
-The images are held for an almost personal length of time.
+The images are held for a personal length of time.

 Days of Being Wild